By Ross Fairgrieve, student at the University of Edinburgh

 Key Tip 2: Be honest about what you hope to achieve!
 Even a few hours of your time can be infinitely valuable, to the right person.

 Remember not to let volunteering ever get in the way of your personal commitments.
 Only dedicate the time you feel comfortable doing.
 I study 3 days a week, and work at the weekend; so two hours a month proved enough for me.

-In order to find such companies, the best thing to do is: network.
+In order to find such companies, the best thing to do is network.
 Use social media, search engines or the good old-fashioned phone book.
 Approach organisations like the one I described, or go directly to where you want to volunteer.
-Ensure that the role and situation is suitable for you.
+Ensure that the role and situation are suitable for you.

 By its very nature, voluntary work is pro bono – meaning you won’t make money from it.
 That said, you also shouldn’t lose any either.
 Ensure you are able to claim back travel expenses from a responsible person within the organisation.

 Lastly, and most importantly, remember that, as with anything in life, you’ll reap what you sow.
 Volunteering really is what you make it.